Kuldeep10498/Calculator-dApp/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

+## Deploy the Smart Contract
+To deploy the smart contract:

+Install Aptos CLI.

+Update the Move.toml file with your wallet address:

+aptos init
+Add your Account addr here for Deployment calculator = "0x558d8ff240a01dbfdbc86b24c46743bbbebcce9319873908355cda2d206b208f" Compile and publish the contract:

+aptos move compile
+aptos move publish

 Acknowledgments
 Aptos for providing a robust blockchain framework.